Amazon Advertising Reports: How to Analyze & Utilize Them

 6. Placement Report

 The placement report provides visibility into the performance of a campaign on different placements.
-You can use this report to find campaigns that could benefit from adjusting bid modifier of a placement.
+You can use this report to find campaigns that could benefit from adjusting the bid modifier of a placement.

 For example, if you see that one of your ads has a 20% ACOS on top of the search, 34% on the product page, and 35% on the rest of the search, then you may want to bid higher for the top of search placement to get highest possible visibility from top performing placement.